-GOAL VALUE STATEMNET TARGET By 2030, Msunduzi is a city with 2.2 Housing 2.2.1 100% eradication of informal settlements. sufficient and well-maintained road, backlogs are 2.2.2 Rural Residential housing infrastructure rail, and other physical infrastructure significantly backlogs are reduced such that less than 10% serving all residents, whether they use reduced, with of households remain without access to formal public or private transport modes. human settlement housing.
-It has layers of diverse transport patterns reflecting 2.2.3 Zero tolerance for exclusions based on networks interconnecting at centres inclusive racial, ethnic, religious or other demographic and internal urban hubs.
-Human demographics. characteristics, is reflected in 100% of new settlement initiatives reduce housing settlement patterns. backlogs and eliminate spatial 2.2.4 20% of each new mixed-use development separation by racial categories. consists of rental stock.
-Telecommunications and information 2.2.5 30% densification of urban space. technology is universally accessible 2.2.6 Council Rental Stock maintained on a regular and reliable.
-Social infrastructure, and consistent basis to eliminate unsafe structures focussed on educational, health and to prevent deterioration of Council's assets. and recreational facilities meets all 2.2.7 Old Rental Stock to be reduced by transferring communities' needs. certain units to qualifying tenants.
-2.2.8 Allocations of new houses in subsidised housing projects to be 100% compliant with DOHS policies by the installation of Housing Needs Register and capture of names.
+VALUE STATEMNET TARGET ıt and 2.2 Housing 2.2 Housing 2.2.1 100% eradication of informal settlements. ysical backlogs are 2.2.2 Rural Residential housing infrastructure backlogs are reduced such that less her significantly than 10% of households remain without access to formal housing. des. reduced, with 2.2.3 Zero tolerance for exclusions based on racial, ethnic, religious or other sy human settlement demographic characteristics, is reflected in 100% of new settlement patterns. patterns reflecting 2.2.4 20% of each new mixed-use development consists of rental stock. es inclusive 2.2.5 30% densification of urban space. Ф demographics.
+2.2.6 Council Rental Stock maintained on a regular and consistent basis to eliming unsafe structures and to prevent deterioration of Council's assets.
+2.2.7 Old Rental Stock to be reduced by transferring certain units to qualifying d reliable. tenants. ational, 2.2.8 Allocations of new houses in subsidised housing projects to be 100% complic ⊟ with DOHS policies by the installation of Housing Needs Register and capture of